 Vetch varieties can be selected from three species that have different end uses.
-The first step in selecting a vetch variety is to consider the likely rainfall, the second is to determine end use.
+The first step in selecting a vetch variety is to consider the likely rainfall; the second is to determine end use as different species have different end uses.1

-Different species have different end uses:1
+Common or grain vetch - Vicia sativa subspecies sativa - forage, manure crop, grain for stockfeed, seed.

-- Common or grain vetch Vicia sativa subspecies sativa forage, manure crop, grain for stockfeed, seed. - Purple vetch Vicia benghalensis subspecies benghalensis forage and manure crop, seed. - Woolly pod vetch Vicia villosa subspecies dasycarpa and eriocarpa forage and manure, seed.
+- Purple vetch Vicia benghalensis subspecies benghalensis forage and manure crop, seed. - Woolly pod vetch Vicia villosa subspecies dasycarpa and eriocarpa forage and manure, seed.

-Some Common vetch varieties, e.g. Morava^(b), Rasina^(b), Timok^(b) and Volga^(b), produce high yields of forage and grain.
+Some Common vetch varieties, such as Morava^(b), Rasina^(b), Timok^(b) and Volga^(b), produce high yields of forage and grain.

-Vetch species and varieties differ in their adaptation to rainfall regions, in their end use suitability, productivity and percentage of hard seed.
-When selecting a vetch variety the following factors all need to be considered (see also Table 1 and Table 2):
+Vetch species and varieties differ in their adaptation to rainfall regions, in their enduse suitability, productivity and percentage of hard seed.
+When selecting a vetch variety the following factors all need to be considered (see Table 1 and Table 2):

 - rainfall

-- · suitability for early grazing
+- suitability for early grazing

 - forage and/or grain production

-- · suitability for stock feed
+- suitability for stockfeed

-- percent hard seed
+- percentage of hard seed

 - maturity flowering in relation to frost and heat stress

 - pod shatter if for grain

-- level of anti-nutritional factors if for stock feed
+- level of anti-nutritional factors for stockfeed

 - disease resistance in-crop control of foliar diseases can be expensive

-- herbicide tolerance impact depends on the herbicide, soil type and rainfall and time since application (see Section 8)
+- herbicide tolerance impact depends on the herbicide, soil type and rainfall and time since application (see Section 8 In-crop management - weeds).

 If vetch is sown in a mixture with cereals for cutting for silage or hay, a cereal variety with similar maturity should be selected in order to maximise quality at cutting.
+Vetch silage and hay should be cut in the late flowering to small pod stage (see Figure 1).